kevinolega/businessideasph/_posts/2012-07-26-10-fourhour-workweek.md

 So you use Parkinson’s Law to your advantage is to set really small budgets and really short deadlines.

 The amount of space will be filled up to the extent of how much you will allow it to be filled up.

-For example,
+A big room usually gets filled with clutter.

 **7.If you can’t define it or act upon it, forget it**